Kakadu’s rock art is of enormous international significance.

 The park has one of the world’s greatest concentrations of rock art sites.
 Some paintings are up to 20,000 years old, which makes the artwork one of the longest historical records of any group of people on Earth.

 The paintings provide a fascinating record of Aboriginal life over thousands of years, and show the close personal relationship Bininj/Mungguy share with their land and spiritual heritage.

-Bininj/Munnguy continue to tell their stories through painting, mostly done now on bark, paper and canvas.
+Bininj/Mungguy continue to tell their stories through painting, which is now mostly done on bark, paper and canvas.

 Types of rock art

 Rock art is still very relevant to local Aboriginal people.
 It shows objects they still use, animals they still hunt and activities they still do.

 The rock art in Kakadu was painted for a number of reasons.